kachristensen/Current-Dnd-Campaigns/Session Notes/9 - Title - Date.md

 - Morning
 	- Armor adjusted to Rem's body as he attuned to it
 	- Rem cast Find Steed.
 Annica, unicorn, kitsugi/veins of molten gold, white.
+		- I said she was beautiful, Rem ignored me and gave me the cold shoulder.
+	- We're still being followed by Zidara.